 ‘Building confidence; inspiring achievement’

-At Burbage Primary School we want our pupils to grow up as confident, happy young people.
-We want our school to be a place where everyone feels safe, secure and supported.
-We want teaching to be effective and engaging, and learning to be enjoyable and fun.
-We want all our children, regardless of their background or ability, to reach their full potential and to be proud of their work and achievements.
-We want there to be clear communication between school and home, and for parents to feel fully involved.
-We value, and want to be valued by, our local community.
-We are dedicated to working together to achieve this vision for our school.
+At Burbage Primary School we want our pupils to grow up as happy and kind young people with empathy for all.
+We want our school to be a safe and supportive place where children develop resilience and independence.
+We want to inspire a lifelong love of learning and to nurture individuality.
+We want all of our children to have self-belief and aspiration, regardless of their background, ability or need.
+We want there to be a strong partnership between school, families and the wider community.
+We are all dedicated to working together to achieve this vision for our school.

 Mr Anthony Tierney – Headteacher